system's Thinking Opportunities for Leadership Innovation

 Leadership Innovation seeks to leverage competencies for innovation and drive these throughout the business enterprise.
 Innovation does not occur sustainably without the leadership to and business infrastructure to support it.

 The first blank template provides boxes to identify each step in your business process, policies, procedure, or strategy.
-Using this journey mapping approach the leadership team members gain a better understanding of how current efforts are performing and impacting collateral system components.
+With this journey mapping approach, the leadership team members gain a better understanding.
+They see how current efforts are performing.
+They also see how these efforts are impacting collateral system components.

 Example 1: Ordering Online Tickets